donlelek/donlelek.github.io/_posts/2016-04-29-how-to-assign-in-loop.md

 ---
 layout: post
-title: Short post: How to assign within a loop
+title: How to assign within a loop
 comments: true
 ---

 You probably heard that you shouldn't use loops in R a thousand times by now, but there are some times you can't avoid it.
 I recently *had* to implement a loop to generate a new variable in a dataset; the problem, how do I create the new variable and then put it back in a data.frame?
 Use `assign`